Using your 401(k) to buy a car

 Will it be worth taking the money out?

-Whenever money is withdrawn from a retirement fund, you are losing out on the potential growth you could have realized with the money still invested.
+Whenever money is withdrawn from a retirement fund, you lose out on the potential growth you could have realized with the money still invested.
 And that growth could easily amount to more than the interest you’ll be paying yourself as part of the loan repayment process.

-Review this trade-off carefully to decide whether the loss of investment will be higher than the interest rate on the loan.
+Review this trade-off carefully.
 Consider talking with a financial professional who can help you crunch the numbers.

 The bottom line